Eugene Farkas: Career

 After qualifying at university Farkas completed one year of military service after which he worked in a motorcycle factory, unpaid, in order to get experience.
 In 1906 Farkas and a friend left Hungary to travel to the United States.
 With only 17 words of English the young Hungarian landed in New York where he read the situations vacant and secured a position with Maxwell-Briscoe in Tarrytown, New York.
 After six months, during which Farkas had taken English lessons he decided he wanted to work in innovative motor vehicle design, to this end he wrote to Ford and Packard.
-Walter Flanders of Ford replied and in September 1907 Farkas started to work for Ford.
+Walter Flanders of Ford replied, and in September 1907 Farkas started to work for Ford.
 This was not a long lived position because Farkas was not employed as an experimental draughtsman, after only two months Farkas moved on to work for Cadillac but due to the Panic of 1907 Farkas was soon out of work.
-He started work with the Morgan Engineering Co., in Alliance, Ohio where yet again the Panic of 1907 caused him to lose his job.
+He started work with the Morgan Engineering Co., in Alliance, Ohio where again the Panic of 1907 caused him to lose his job.
+He was affected by much of the descrimination regarding European immigrants, who were often seen as a subpar class of white people.

 Early 1908, saw Farkas back at Ford working on the design of tools and fixtures for the Model T. An unfortunate altercation with a fellow employee, named Haltenberger, caused Farkas to be dismissed.
 He went on to work for many other great names in the American motor industry: Packard, Oldsmobile, Oakland, Rapid Motor Vehicle Company, Cartercar Company and Hudson.
 When General Motors bought out the Cartercar company on October 26, 1909 Farkas became the chief engineer for Cartercar, a position he held for three years.
 Moving on once again, Farkas went to work for the Cass Motor Vehicle Co. designing trucks, but this was not a long-term future for the young Hungarian.